Moduli of cubic surfaces and their anticanonical divisors: Preliminaries in singularity theory

-\begin{defn}[{(\cite{classificationcubics})}] A polynomial $F$ in $n+1$ variables is \emph{semi-quasi-homogeneous (SQH)} with respect to the weights $(w_1,w_2,\ldots, w_{n})$ if all the monomials of $F$ have weight larger or equal than $1$ and those monomials of weight $1$ define a function with an isolated singularity.
+\begin{definition}[{\cite{classificationcubics}}] A polynomial $F$ in $n+1$ variables is \emph{semi-quasi-hom\-o\-gen\-eous (SQH)} with respect to the weights $(w_1,w_2,\ldots, w_{n})$ if all the monomials of $F$ have weight larger or equal than $1$ and those monomials of weight $1$ define a function with an isolated singularity.
 In particular, the weights associated to the ADE singularities $\boldsymbol{A}_k$, $\boldsymbol{D}_k$ and ${\boldsymbol{E}}_6$ are